Sign In

 Human tumors are highly heterogeneous, differing widely in their characteristics and their severity.
 However, even within a single tumor, individual cells typically show a range of identities and traits.
 This intratumoral cellular heterogeneity supports the ability of the tumor to grow and disseminate, and, most importantly, underlies the ability of cell subsets to avoid death upon therapy.
 One important mechanism by which cancer cells change identity is by modifying their differentiation state, often through the activity of central regulatory pathways.
 Our lab is interested in mechanisms controlling the differentiation state of breast cancer cells: Which molecular drivers dictate different states, including stem- and progenitor-like states?
 How do cells switch identities?
 How is tumor cell differentiation state responsive to external signals?
 How does differentiation state affect the ability of tumor cells to grow, disseminate, and resist therapy?

 Our work has uncovered roles for specific regulators such as TCF3, EZH2, FOXA1, NOTCH and others in regulating cell state in triple-negative breast cancer, and revealed the occurrence of asymmetric divisions generating cellular heterogeneity (Granit et al Cell Rep 2018, Granit et al., Oncogene 2013, Slyper et al Cancer Res 2012).
-We are employing state-of-the-art single-cell RNA sequencing and CRISPR technologies to follow and dissect cell identity transitions in breast cancer.

 Left: a human triple-negative breast cancer showing heterogenic cellular expression of K18 (green) and K14 (red).
 Middle: a triple-negative monoclonal tumorsphere showing heterogenous expression of the same markers, demonstrating plasticity.
 Right: an asymmetric division demonstrating differential expression of the same markers in daughter cells.